rpaquia/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 5 - Setting an SSH Key
 ---

-* On the client (your computer) enter `ssh-keygen` into the terminal in order to create a *public key* and *private key*.
-You will be prompted 3 times in the terminal.
-Press "enter" each time.
-The following is what your terminal should look like this:
+* We will learn how to use ssh keys so that we do not have to enter our password when using `ssh` and `scp` commands.
+On the client (your computer) enter `ssh-keygen` into the terminal in order to create a *public key* and *private key*.
+The example below is what your terminal should look like.
+You can press `enter` when given the passphrase prompts.
 ```
 # on client (your computer)
 $ ssh-keygen